 In some use cases, a list with a search bar is used to search through a large collection of values.

-If a list is multi selection, the selections can be grouped in a “Selected” grouping to enable users to deselect without having to scroll down a large list.
+If a list picker allows multiple selection, the selections may be grouped in a Selected group to enable users to deselect without having to scroll through a large list.

-A picker can be used to make multiple selections of data sets (such as date and time) or to select a range (such as price range).
+A picker can be used to select date and time, or to select a duration of time.

 When inputing data sets such as setting the price range, “Min” value automatically affects the starting value of the “Max” picker.

-The Reset All button allows the user to bring all filter settings to a default state.
-It comes at the end of the filter modal.
-The Reset All button will clear the filters and set Sort to its default value.
+The reset button allows the user to return all filter settings to a default state.
+It usually appears at the bottom of the filter modal.